conan-io/docs/cheatsheet.rst

 Resolving dependency conflicts
 ##############################

-Versions defined in the `Conanfile.txt`__ take precedence over versions specified by dependencies.
+Versions defined in the `conanfile.txt`__ take precedence over versions specified by dependencies.
 This can be used to resolve conflicts by dictating the use of only one version throughout the whole dependency graph.

 __ #using-conan-packages-in-an-application